GE

 3. Not claiming AIA on year-end purchases.
 The AIA timing rules are strict: the date of purchase is when you sign the contract (if payment is due within four months) or when payment is due (if later than four months).
 A machine ordered in March with payment due in June falls into the next accounting period.
 Miss this, and you lose an entire year of tax relief.

 4. Depreciating land.
 Land does not depreciate under FRS 102 — it has an indefinite useful life.
 If you buy a commercial property for £300,000 where the land element is £100,000, only the £200,000 building component gets depreciated.
 Separate the land value from day one.
+The Structures and Buildings Allowance at 3% straight-line may apply to the building element — a separate claim from the standard capital allowances.

-5. Ignoring the interaction with <a href="/posts/making-tax-digital-goes-live-in-10-days-your-complete-compliance-checklist-for-april-2026">Making Tax Digital</a>.
-From April 2026, sole traders and landlords with income above £50,000 must use MTD-compatible software for quarterly reporting.
-Your Excel depreciation schedule still works for calculations, but the figures need to flow into MTD-compatible accounting software for HMRC submissions.
-Plan the integration now — see our Making Tax Digital guide for the full timeline.
+5. Ignoring Making Tax Digital.
+MTD is now live for sole traders and landlords with income above £50,000 from April 2026, with the £30,000 threshold following in April 2027.
+Your Excel depreciation schedule still works for calculations, but the figures need to flow into MTD-compatible accounting software for quarterly HMRC submissions.
+If you haven't set up this integration, read our Making Tax Digital guide — the deadline has already passed.

 Which Method to Choose: A Decision Framework